August 8, 2014 | Exam Preparation Blog

 By Mollie Martin

 Mollie is a Study Assistance Consultant at the American Council on Exercise who holds a BS in Psychology.
-She is an ACE Certified Personal Trainer, ACE Certified Health Coach and Sports Conditioning Specialist, as well as a boot camp instructor, rugby player and fitness enthusiast.
+She is an ACE Certified Personal Trainer, Group Fitness Instructor, Health Coach and Sports Conditioning Specialist, as well as a boot camp instructor, rugby player and fitness enthusiast.
 Mollie moved to San Diego from the Midwest in 2012 to pursue her passion of playing rugby and to be able to participate in outdoor fitness year-round.